davidjnelson/angular-table/README.md

 * 100% declarative dsl - no javascript required
 * fixed headers
 * sortable headers
+* pass a model on the parent scope to filter data by
 * sorting tracks the state of ascending / descending on a per column basis
 * extremely easy to customize, just add your own html and css to the custom html tags.  it just works!
 * simple row selection.  just pass the name of a method on your controller scope, and the row will be passed in.